UnifiedPush/documentation/content/users/distributors/_index.md

 * [ntfy](/users/distributors/ntfy): You just need to install it.
 * [UP-FCM Distributor](/users/distributors/fcm): The same as above.
 Just be aware that it uses Google servers.
-* [Conversations](/users/distributors/conversations): Conversations is an instant messaging client for Android which can also act as a UnifiedPush distributor.
+* [Conversations](/users/distributors/conversations): Conversations is an XMPP messenger which can also act as a distributor.

 ### Self-host the server (Difficult)